 We also chill our grafts and place them in a special tissue medium that promotes a healthy environment for our grafts.
 It also helps to reduce the total amount of free radicals by quenching those that are made.
 Chilling reduces the metabolism of the cells to about 5% of their original metabolism. this reduces the amount of energy required by the cell to continue living.
 When cells must metabolize in an oxygen depleted environment (anaerobic environment), they will produce toxic metabolites.
 We minimize this by keeping the temperature between 2 and 10 degrees Celsius.
 We have also built a low temperature system for storing grafts, called the hypothermogod, which is a graft optimization device designed to keep the temperature of our grafts at a constant 2 degrees Celsius.
 Our storage solution is specially designed for these low temperatures.
 It is also very expensive.
 Most cljnics do not use this special solution and they do not have a hypothermogod. for this reason, the grafts in most clinics are either kept in a storage medium that can be harmful to hair if the temperature is lowered or they are kept at room temperature (about 20 degrees celsius).

 Our storage medium also quenches free radicals and reduces the total amount of free radicals prior to re-inserting them into the scalp. all these measures help to reduce the risk of shock loss and to produce a healthier graft with better survival.

 Shock loss refers to the temporary loss of existing hair in the transplant area.
-Any hair surgery can cause shock loss but there is generally less potential for it with a CIT procedure as the technique is less invasive and traumatic and the graft time out of body is less.
+Any hair surgery can cause shock loss but there is generally less potential for it with a CIT procedure.
+The technique is less intrusive and the out of body graft time is less.
 This means a reduced build-up of toxic free radicals.